logiqai/logiqhub/README.md

-# logiqhub
+# apicahub

-Find, install and publish LOGIQ dashboards for popular applications.
+Find, install and publish Apica Ascent dashboards for popular applications.

 ## Contribution guidelines

-If you have a LOGIQ dashboard to share with the world, we'd love to host it for you!
+If you have a Apica Ascent dashboard to share with the world, we'd love to host it for you!
 To submit your dashboard, do the following:

 1. Create a new folder at the root level to house your dashboard.
 2. Name it according to the service, device, or application your dashboard serves.
 For example, if you're creating a dashboard for Azure Event Hubs, name it `azure-event-hubs`.